maybe-hello-world/demyst/models/README.md

   - To create the virtual environment for YaTC, please refer to the [instructions](https://github.com/NSSL-SJTU/YaTC?tab=readme-ov-file#dependency) in the YaTC repository.
 - ET-BERT: use https://github.com/linwhitehat/ET-BERT to obtain the source code, checkpoint, and the requirements for the environment.
 License: MIT.
 - netFound: use https://github.com/SNL-UCSB/netfound to obtain the source code for the netFound model.
 The public checkpoint is available at https://huggingface.co/snlucsb/netFound-640M-base.
 License: MIT.
 - NetMamba: use https://github.com/wangtz19/NetMamba to obtain the source code, checkpoint, and the requirements for the environment.
-License) none specified.
+License: none specified.

 ### Embeddings calculation
 After the preparation of the models and environments, use ```src\embeddings_calculation``` to recalculate the embeddings.